jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 Our support inboxes still receive lots of communication every day from our customers - its just more focused on more advanced actions and technical troubleshooting.

+The robots are not going to take over support anytime soon.
+It's still really valuable to be able to connect with customers and talk about their problems.

+But the way we talk with them has changed.
 Because they watch our videos and read our documentation first, they've gotten to know us.

 They get to know our product and personality through our videos and other support resources, and it creates a personal and emotional connection.

 Instead of relying on the support person's mood or whim to make the strong connection in the first few emails, we lead with consistently bright, cheery, and helpful videos and documentation.
 No back and forth required.

-## email image?
+## email image

 This also creates this neat side benefit of lovely emails.
 We get lots of emails that lead with "First, we love Wistia", and then dive into the core of